-- 17.1 Subject to article 17.2 and article 17.3, the general prohibition in article 14 does not apply to the following low-value services provided to a referring clinician by a private hospital operator: - (a) general services provided to ensure clinical safety, including in-house training; operational services such as patient admission, administrative services and billing, and insurance or indemnity cover in respect of the treatment of national health service patients; - (b) basic workplace amenities, including free tea and coffee, subsidised meals provided on-site, stationery and, to the extent that they are available to staff and persons working at the facility generally and not just to a limited number of senior hospital executives, parking spaces; - (c) general marketing, including production of consultant directories and general promotional events; and - (d) general corporate hospitality, to the extent that it is proportionate and reasonable and is not provided by a private hospital operator with the intention of inducing, or may reasonably be regarded as inducing, a referring clinician to make referrals, or of rewarding them for having made referrals. - 17.2 Private hospital operators must disclose on the website relating to the relevant facility a description of any low-value service provided to a referring clinician of a type falling within (a) to (c), but need not disclose the cost of providing each such service or disclose the identity of the referring clinician concerned. - 17.3 Private hospital operators must disclose on the website relating to the relevant facility a description of, and the cost of providing, any specific events falling within (d) such as off-site conferences or annual dinners.
+- 4517.1 Subject to paragraphs-article 17.2 and 3 of this article 17.3, the general prohibition in article 12.214 does not apply to the following low-value services provided by a private hospital operator to a referring clinician, of a type such as the following by a private hospital operator: - (a) general services provided to ensure clinical safety, including in-house training; - (b) basic workplace amenities, including free tea and coffee, subsidised meals provided on-site, stationery and, to the extent that they are available to staff and persons working at the facility generally and not just to a limited number of senior hospital executives, parking spaces;

+- (c) general marketing, including production of consultant directories and general promotional events; and - (d) general corporate hospitality, to the extent that it is proportionate and reasonable and is not provided by a private hospital operator with the intention of inducing, or may reasonably be regarded as inducing, a referring clinician to make referrals, or of rewarding them for having made referrals. - 4517.2 Private hospital operators must disclose on the website relating to the relevant facility a description of any low-value service provided to a referring clinician of a type falling within (a) to (c), but need not disclose the cost of providing each such service or disclose the identity of the referring clinician concerned. - 4517.3 Private hospital operators must disclose on the website relating to the relevant facility a description of, and the cost of providing, any specific events falling within (d) such as off-site conferences or annual dinners.

-18. Equity participation schemes
+1618.
+Equity participation schemes